E-Bikes & Bikes Customised to You

 Hybrid bikes are designed to be a cross between road and mountain bikes.
 They typically boast large, padded seats and upright handlebars, which make for comfortable biking on roads, bike paths, and even some unpaved paths.
 Their tires are of medium thickness to ensure smooth sailing on neighborhood streets while being thick enough to handle the wear and tear of dirt paths.
 However, they are not meant for more rigorous off-road or mountain biking, since they are not as light or efficient as bikes made expressly for these activities.
 Peruse sixthreezero’s collection of hybrid bikes.

 These offshoots of hybrid bikes feature a design that puts your comfort at a premium while still allowing travel in neighborhoods and on city streets.
-Like hybrid bikes, they offer padded seats and upright handlebars, but their frames are stretched so that the pedals are slightly further forward, allowing the seat to be slightly lower.
+Like hybrid bikes, comfort bikes offer padded seats and upright handlebars, but their frames are stretched so that the pedals are slightly further forward, allowing the seat to be slightly lower.
 This enables riders to place their flat feet on the ground when they come to a stop and extend them fully while pedaling.
-See sixthreezero’s selection of comfort bicycles here.

 Still not sure which type of bike is the best fit for your fitness lifestyle?
 We get a lot of questions about the nuts and bolts of separating one bike from the next.
 Here are some of the most common questions about cruiser bikes vs. hybrid models vs. comfort bicycles.
 Read on, then start browsing our bike inventory today so you can add a new toy to your garage ASAP.